Collection Management Policies

 Funding & Allocation

-The primary source of funding for the Libraries’ resources is state appropriations.
-Other funding sources may include interest on endowments, supplemental funds, grants, student fees, and the Office of the Provost.
+The primary sources of funding for the Libraries’ resources is state appropriations and the student library fee.
+Other funding sources may include interest on endowments, supplemental funds, grants, and the Office of the Provost.
 The budget is divided between one-time and ongoing expenditures.
 Ongoing expenditures are given the initial allocation and consist of journal and database subscriptions.
 Remaining funds are used for one-time expenditures, such as books and journal backfile collections.